Educational background

 Tonolo, Mark Abrams, Dario Deidda, Jeff Gardner, Rick Margitza, Javier

-Girotto, Giorgio di Tullio, Alberto Bonacasa and many others.
+Girotto, Alberto Bonacasa and many others.

-quintet) he performs at numerous Swiss and Italian festivals and in
+With different projects he performs at numerous Swiss and Italian festivals , such as Blues To Bop Festival, Estival Jazz

 Lugano, Swiss Diagonales, Brissago Jazz Evenings, Jazztage Dübendorf,